 Practicum (4 credits: 1 course)

-Finally, the capstone to the program is a 4-credit internship that applies classroom learning within a real-world, professional setting.
+Finally, the capstone to the program is a 4-credit, 150-hour Practicum (internship) that applies classroom learning within a real-world, professional setting.
 Students can complete their Practicum with a wide array of organizations such as NGOs, businesses, government, and higher education institutions.
+See the practicum and alumni & outcomes pages to learn more about some of the practicum experiences our students have undertaken.

 Upon completion of the program, students earn a Master of Science degree and are ready to enter the workforce and apply their knowledge, skills, and practical experience to start solving the world’s sustainability challenges.